It’s exciting to have your family meet and spend time with your new baby. Traveling to get there can be a bit of a headache though.

 Some people skip this and just put the baby on a bed.
 If you go this route, make sure it’s on their back, on a firm surface, preferably swaddled and with no blankets, pillows, etc. that could end up covering their face.

-This crib is great for a few reasons.
-It’s easy to set up, it has high sides so it can double as a playard and it can be used for babies that roll.
-It has the side zip so you can put the baby in there from the side rather than lowering them in from the top so you don’t have to worry about a not-so-gentle lowering of a sleeping infant due to postpartum lack of core strength (just me?).
+As far as baby travel products go, this crib is great choice for a few reasons.
+It’s easy to set up, it has high sides so it can double as a playard, and it can be used for babies that roll.
+It has the side zip so you can put the baby in there from the side rather than lowering them in from the top, so you don’t have to worry about a not-so-gentle lowering of a sleeping infant due to postpartum lack of core strength (just me?).
 The side zip is also handy if you nurse your baby to sleep and want to crawl in there.
 You can buy one here.

 If you’ve established a great sleep routine that’s about to go out the window (see what I did there?) you can consider investing in a Gro-Anywhere blind.
 The suction cups adhere to windows and frames to block out the sun if your baby needs a nap at high noon.
 You can buy one here.